Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 Example Two : both hands are pair, both are Jacks and have only one different card (i.e., JS JC 3H 6H 8C versus JD JH 3D 6S TD) - hand two wins.

-In essence, if no one has any type of hand, highest card wins.
+In essence, if no one has any type of hand, the highest card wins.
-If it is a one-pair, highest card wins again.
-For two-pair, highest pair wins.
+If it is a one-pair, the highest card wins again.
+For two-pair, the highest pair wins.
 For three-of-a-kind highest trips wins.
-For straights and flushes, highest card wins.
+For straights and flushes, the highest card wins.
-For full-houses, highest trips wins again.
-For four-of-a-kind, highest four-of-a-kind wins.
-For straight flushes, top cards or overall highest card will determine winner.
+For full-houses, the highest trips wins.
+For four-of-a-kind, the highest four-of-a-kind wins.
+For straight flushes, top cards or overall highest card will determine the winner.
 For royal flushes, they will always tie.
-For pairs/kinds that result in matching high pairs/kinds (i.e., both have a three-of-a-kind of Jack's), then the tie falls back to the highest card winner.
+For pairs/kinds that result in matching high pairs/kinds (i.e., both have a three-of-a-kind of Jack's), then the tie-winner defaults to the highest card holding pair.

 If both hands are exactly the same or same value, a tie will result.